Digital Media Arts

 Digital Media Arts majors are required to complete Senior Project And Portfolio course before graduating from the program.
 Students register for the course with professor’s approval based on their progress in the major and chosen concentration.
 The following DMA electives fulfill this requirement for each of the concentrations:

-- DMA 393: Advertising Design (graphic design) – offered in Spring
+- DMA 393: Advertising Design (graphic design) – offered in Spring (even years)

 - DMA 399: Social Documentary (digital filmmaking) – offered in Spring